wellbyt3/audit-process/README.md

 By this point, I'll have flagged any concepts from the documentation or code that I’m not familiar with.
 Now is the time to fill in any of those knowledge gaps I have.
 For example, if a protocol implements call and put options and I don’t know how options work, I’ll researcher options.

 Whenever I learn something new for an audit, it's important that the new knowledge is accessible to me from memory.
-I don't want to have to look up concepts / definitions when I'm manually reviewing the code because it disrupts my flow and makes understanding more difficult.
+I don't want to have to look up concepts / definitions when I'm manually reviewing the code because it disrupts my flow, making me audit at a level lower than my potential.

 To lock in new concepts, I make flashcards in a spaced-repetition app called Mochi.
-Each morning during an audit, I review those cards so the info is fresh and accessible.
+Each morning, I review those cards so the new concepts are fresh and accessible.

 ### Prepare a Testing Environment
 I learn best by doing.
 When I’m manually reviewing code, it really helps to have a Foundry test file ready so I can play around with different parts of the code: